DAWLAGAR-SIDDARTH/AGENTIC-IBM/README.md

 The system operates through a continuous, intelligent feedback loop:

+**Data Collection** 🎥
-1.  **Data Collection:** Live video feeds are streamed from traffic cameras.
+Live video feeds are streamed from traffic cameras.
+⬇️
+**Vehicle Detection** 🚗

-2.  **Vehicle Detection:** A YOLOv8 computer vision model processes the video to detect and count vehicles, providing real-time traffic density data.
+A YOLOv8 computer vision model processes the video to detect and count vehicles, providing real-time traffic density data.
+⬇️
+**Intelligent Decision-Making** 🧠

-3.  **Intelligent Decision-Making:** A reinforcement learning model, trained and deployed on IBM Watson Studio, analyzes the traffic density and determines the optimal signal timing for each intersection.
+A reinforcement learning model analyzes the traffic density and determines the optimal signal timing for each intersection.
+⬇️
+**Signal Adjustment** 🚦

-4.  **Signal Adjustment:** The AI model communicates the new timings to the traffic controllers via a secure API.
+The AI model communicates the new timings to the traffic controllers via a secure API.
+⬇️
+**Performance Monitoring** 📈

-5.  **Performance Monitoring:** A real-time dashboard provides insights into traffic flow, congestion trends, and overall system performance.
+A real-time dashboard provides insights into traffic flow, congestion trends, and overall system performance.

 ## 🏗️ Architecture